smurphin/smurphin.github.io/_posts/2023-05-17-Azure-Open-AI-with-Terraform.md

 The `azurerm_cognitive_account` resource block provisions a cognitive account in Azure for the GPT project.
 It uses the `for_each` meta-argument to iterate over the `var.deployments` variable, which contains a map of deployment configurations for different regions or environments.

 - `for_each`: Iterates over the `var.deployments` map to create a cognitive account for each deployment.
-- `custom_subdomain_name`: Specifies the custom subdomain name for the cognitive account i.e `dev-gpt-EU-a`.
+- `custom_subdomain_name`: Specifies the custom subdomain name for the cognitive account.
+  * i.e `dev-gpt-EU-a`.
 - `dynamic_throttling_enabled`: Determines if dynamic throttling is enabled for the cognitive account.
 - `kind`: Specifies the kind of cognitive service, which is set to "OpenAI" in this case.
 - `local_auth_enabled`: Indicates whether local authentication is enabled.
-- `location`: Specifies the location for the cognitive account, obtained from `each.value.location` i.e `westeurope`.
+- `location`: Specifies the location for the cognitive account, obtained from `each.value.location`.
+  * i.e `westeurope`.
-- `name`: Sets the name of the cognitive account to `each.key`, which corresponds to the deployment name i.e `dev-gpt-EU-a`.
+- `name`: Sets the name of the cognitive account to `each.key`, which corresponds to the deployment name.
+  * i.e `dev-gpt-EU-a`.
 - `outbound_network_access_restricted`: Specifies if outbound network access is restricted for the cognitive account.
 - `public_network_access_enabled`: Determines if public network access is enabled for the cognitive account.
-- `resource_group_name`: Specifies the name of the resource group where the cognitive account is created i.e `DEV-GPT`.
+- `resource_group_name`: Specifies the name of the resource group where the cognitive account is created.
+  * i.e `DEV-GPT`.
 - `sku_name`: Sets the SKU (service level) for the cognitive account to "S0".
 - `tags`: Specifies any tags to be associated with the cognitive account.
 - `network_acls`: Defines the network access control rules for the cognitive account, including the default action and IP rules.